ring-code/tableManager/README.md

   - View history table of added and deleted entries if the according tables have the necessary triggers
   - Disconnect from the database to set up a new connection

   Attention: The password/user data is not encrypted.
 Be cautious when using this for sensitive data!

+  This was my first non-trivial piece of software after a few months of Java, i wrote it for my computer science class before i even knew about git.
+  It could be improved quite a bit (the constructors do way too much), but I’ll leave it as is to always remind me where I started.